rakshitmidha/sample/README.md

-# answer.pseudocode to be written
+# answer.pseudocode present in the repo